 achievement in selected Priority schools through the implementation of a

-whole-school reform model that is in alignment with the US ED SIG Guidance and
+reform model that is in alignment with the US ED SIG Guidance and

 School (School Improvement Grant SIG 1003(g) Definition